irmen/Tale/README.md

 * 'circle' - MUD that interprets CircleMud's data files and builds the world from those
 * 'demo' - a random collection of stuff including a shop with some people
 * 'zed_is_me' - a small single player (interactive fiction) survival adventure

-If my server is up, you can find the first two running online, see http://www.razorvine.net/